-Connect the DB9 to IDC adapter cable to the X22 connector on the Ixora.
+Connect the DB9 to the IDC adapter cable to the X22 connector on the Ixora.

 Note: The adapter is included in the Toradex Cable Kit, the standard we used is normally called DTK or Intel standard.

-Connect your host machine to the adapter cable using serial cable or Serial to USB converter.
+Connect your host machine to the adapter cable using a serial cable or Serial to USB converter.

 Connect the Ethernet cable to the Ixora's X11 connector.
 Note: Ethernet network must provide DHCP and Internet to the module.

 Connect the power supply to the Ixora's barrel jack X2.
 Attention: Double check that your power supply is within the Ixora Carrier Board limits (7-27V) and that the polarity is not inverted.
 Also, make sure that the current capability of the power supply is enough, or the system may shut down unexpectedly.
 For evaluation purposes, a 12V 2A power supply is recommended.